 Flexible work has been a hot topic amongst HR professionals since telecommuting became mainstream in the 1980s.
+Even more recently, the pandemic has completely changed the way we view work and our work schedules.
+With that, both remote work and flexible work are on the rise.
 It’s an option primarily for office workers and salary-based employees.
 Flexible work for office-based workers encompasses both telecommuting, and compressed workweeks, job sharing, and alternative work schedules.
+When it comes to shift work, it can incorporate shift bidding, self scheduling or even shift swapping.
+However, these are much less common.

 Thanks to a considerable amount of study on the subject, we now know who flexible work affects the most.
 We’ve also come to witness the positive outcomes associated with it:

-The results from a recent survey by Gallup show that the American workforce is largely disengaged in their work.
+The results from a recent survey by Gallup show that the American workforce is becoming increasingly disengaged.
+The percentage of actively disengaged employees is up from 14% in 2020 to 15% through June 2021.
 This is leaving companies on the hook for huge costs.
 The same survey showed that employees were more likely to be engaged and productive when given flexible work arrangements.
+They found that the optimal engagement boost occurs when employees spend 60% to 80% of their time working off-site — or three to four days in a five-day workweek.

 Mothers and Millennials